concrete-cc/careers/README.md

 - A love for JS.
 - Something you're excited about in the programming world.

-If you're interested please contact [Clarkie](https://github.com/clarkie) or pass this on to anyone you know.
+If you're interested please get in touch.

 ----